Jump to a section

-The art department consists currently of four teachers of Art.
+The art department consists currently of one teacher of Art.
 We have two fully equipped art rooms.
-In art we strive holistically to develop student’s creativity and academic success.
+In art we strive holistically to develop learner’s creativity and academic success.

-We currently deliver the AQA GCSE Art specification which is assessed using the 1-9 number descriptors.
+We currently deliver the AQA GCSE Art & Design specification which is assessed using the 1-9 number descriptors.

-The art curriculum develops students SMSC and allows students to develop reflective thinking skills as well as their personal response to the world around them.
+The art curriculum develops learners SMSC and allows learners to develop reflective thinking skills as well as their personal response to the world around them.

-Students are assessed each half-term in years 7 and 8 by a practical assessment.
+Learners are assessed each half-term throughout KS3 (years 7-9) by a practical assessment.

-In years 7 and 8 students receive a piece of home learning 3 times per half-term.
+In years 7-9 learners receive a piece of home learning 3 times per half-term.
 This is usually in the form of research based imagery, art key word spellings or completion of a piece of art work.

 The art department is passionate about enrichment opportunities.
-There is a weekly Art Club for students to attend in KS3 and break and lunch times for GCSE students to work on their portfolios.
+There is a weekly Art Club for learners to attend in KS3 and break and lunch times for GCSE learners to work on their portfolios.

 There is also an opportunity for learners to get involved with the making of the Drama school production backdrop where they will design and paint this linking to the production theme.
 In previous years this has included Alice in Wonderland, Oliver – The Orphan Boy and Midsummer Night’s Dream and The Enchanted Rose.